Oliverdeb/Remote-audio-and-video-for-Raspberry-Pi/README.md

 # Gotcha

-This implementation only works for LAN.
+This implementation only works over LAN.
 Using services like [weaved](https://www.weaved.com/) or port-forwarding will get you going for internet streaming too - but beware *it is very bandwidth intensive*.
 You will have to play around with the fps and quality a fair amount to get a stable stream.

 ## Prerequisites:
   * Python 2.7 for UDPcast on the Raspberry Pi.